Case Study

 GTIN validation

-Batch-validates product data against GS1 standards with retailer-specific context for Walmart, Costco, UNFI, KeHE, Whole Foods.
+Batch-validates product data against GS1 standards with format rules for Walmart, Costco, and Whole Foods; distributors UNFI and KeHE; and 1WorldSync GDSN syndication.
 Submission readiness score, cost-of-inaction estimates, and a branded PDF report.
 Most validators say “valid” or “invalid.”
 This one says which retailers will reject your data, what it’ll cost, and what to fix first.

 gtin.lailarallc.com →